WalLee2/holbertonschool-low_level_programming/README.md

 # Low Level Programming

 ####This repository consists of all the C programming projects done at [Holberton School](https://www.holbertonschool.com/) by [Walton Lee](https://www.linkedin.com/in/walton-lee-443560a6)
 ####All main.c files are prewritten by the school.
-We build functions that produce the output that they are looking for.
-Edge cases are also taken into consideration.
+We build functions that produce a specific output while also taking into consideration edge cases.
 ####In the table below, you will find the project name and a short description about the topic.

 ##**Major Projects:**